Oklahoma City Lawyer Putting An End to Debt Collector Harassment

 Being in debt is stressful, and receiving countless phone calls and letters from debt collectors only makes the situation worse.
 Fortunately, there are laws that protect consumers from debt collector harassment.
 There are also steps that can be taken to limit the ways that debt collectors can contact you.

 If you are being harassed by debt collectors, it’s important to explore these options with the help of an attorney.
-Schedule a free consultation with the debt collector harassment lawyers at Mitchell & Hammond to discuss your case.
+Schedule a free consultation with the debt collector harassment lawyers at Hammond Law Firm to discuss your case.

 What is the Fair Debt Collection Practices Act (FDCPA)?